 He has been heavily influenced by the work of abstract expressionist American painters.
 While living in New York City, he studied at The Art Students League, The Art Institute of New York, and the School of Visual Arts.
 Caler spent much time in SoHo's avante garde galleries as well as the Whitney Museum of American Art, The Museum of Modern Art, Metropolitan Museum of Art and the Guggenheim Museum.

 Caler has exhibited his work throughout the Midwest.
-He currently resides in Akron, Ohio with his wife, Doreen and two sons, Ben and Sam.
+He currently resides in Akron, Ohio with his wife, Doreen.